Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 * Added autofill functionality for ship hulls.
 * Added autofill buttons for weapons and ship modules.
 * Weapon encumbrance can now be modified in the weapon section.
 Weapons with 0 encumbrance will no longer be shown in the gear section.
+* Added an extra field to put effort that is only committed as long as a power is active.

 ### 2.1.0